annaxyhu/SQL-101/README.md

 Feel free to explore, contribute, and use these notes as a handy reference for your SQL learning journey.

+Handy tip: drop down the outline (on the top right) for easier navigation!

 ## Table of Contents
 1. [Introduction](#introduction)
 2. [Querying Data](#querying-data)